yash27op/tekton-pipeline/README.md

 Scrum is a discussion or meeting where everyone gives their updates and help to track
 ## Auto-generated PR Readme change on Tue May  6 11:55:23 IST 2025
 Shikha
+## Auto-generated PR Readme change on Tue May  6 12:05:48 IST 2025